dijitalxyz/FPGA-Companion/README.md

+# First entry and credits

 All the work and effort belongs to https://github.com/harbaum.
 I would like to thanks for sharing such a work with us.

-This fork was created to write additional explanations for the work on https://github.com/harbaum/NanoMig.
+This fork was created to write additional explanations for the work on https://github.com/harbaum/NanoMig and https://github.com/harbaum/FPGA-Companion

 # MiSTeryNano FPGA Companion